cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 ### Rejecting job

-To accept the annotated job, do the following:
+To reject the annotated job, do the following:

 1. Go to the Toloka task and open the job.
    <br>On the top menu, you will see **Accept** and **Reject** buttons.